Meet/Eat/Love (MEL) #13

 “Women have been asking for equal rights for centuries, so dating should be equal too right?”

 What is chivalry in 2018?
 This was THE hot topic of a recent dinner conversation (or should I say debate) I had with a group of friends from England, Denmark, France, Holland and the USA.
-None of us could agree on if chivalry existed now and, if not, should it?
-If yes, in what form?
+None of us could agree, is chivalry still true today explain briefly.

 If we hopped into a time machine and head back to the Middle Ages, we will see that ‘chivalry’ was a term used to describe a moral and social code of conduct between knights.
 The term ‘chivalry’ has since evolved throughout history as our societal behaviours and values have developed.